ElAwbery/Lucky_Egg/README.md

 1. Established a connection with the browser

-2. Set up a web server
+2. Make a web server

 3. Created a simple website
     - Modified the server code to make a three page website
     - Each of the three pages contains different text; each page has its own url
-    - Each page contains links to the other two pages
-    - Added 404 error response to the handler
+    - Each page contains links to the other two pages -up Added 404 error response to the handler

 4. Separated pages from the server (created page objects)